kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

 show variables like "hostname";
 ```

-5. Test the bash script and the sample SQL with docker.
+### 5. Before the POD, test the traffic.sh and traffic.sql with docker:

 ```bash
 docker run \